-Sometimes during the course of a trial, new information becomes available which might affect your decision for relative / friend to continue participating in this trial.
-Their trial doctor will contact you to discuss the new information and whether you wish for them to continue participating in the trial.
-If you still wish your relative / friend to continue on the trial, you will be asked to sign a new Informed Consent Form.
+Sometimes during the course of a trial, new information becomes available which might affect your decision to continue participating in this trial.
+Your trial doctor will contact you to discuss the new information and whether you wish to continue participating in the trial.
+If you still wish to continue on the trial, you will be asked to sign a new Informed Consent Form.
 The trial sponsor, the regulatory authority or the trial doctor may decide to stop the trial at any time.
-If that happens we will tell you why the trial has been stopped and arrange for appropriate care for your relative / friend.
+If that happens we will tell you why the trial has been stopped and arrange for appropriate care for you.

-16. What if I decide I no longer wish my relative / friend to participate in the trial or they decide they no longer wish to participate in the trial?
+What if I decide I no longer wish to participate in the trial?

-Your relative / friend are free to come off this trial at any time without giving a reason and without affecting their future care.
-If you decide that they will not participate any further, they will no longer receive the trial treatment.
-No further tests will be performed on your relative / friend and no further research samples will be collected.
-Any data already collected or results from tests already performed on your relative / friend or samples already collected will continue to be used in the trial analysis.
+You are free to come off this trial at any time without giving a reason and without affecting your future care.
+If you decide not to participate any further, you will no longer receive the trial treatment.
+No further tests will be performed on you and no further research samples will be collected.
+Any data already collected or results from tests already performed on you or your samples will continue to be used in the trial analysis.

-The trial doctor may also choose to withdraw your relative / friend from the trial if they feel it is in their best interests or if they have been unable to comply with the requirements of the trial.
+The trial doctor may also choose to withdraw you from the trial if they feel it is in your best interests or if you have been unable to comply with the requirements of the trial.
 Reasons for trial withdrawal could include:

-- They have experienced a serious side effect - They are unable to complete the visits, medication or trial documentation as required - The trial doctor feels they no longer appear to benefit from the treatment If they have experienced any serious side effects during the course of the trial which requires them to withdraw from the trial, their trial doctor will follow-up with them regarding their progress until the side effect has stabilised or resolved.
+You have experienced a serious side effect

+- You are unable to complete the visits, medication or trial documentation as required - The trial doctor feels you no longer appear to benefit from the treatment If you have experienced any serious side effects during the course of the trial which require you to withdraw from the trial, your trial doctor will follow-up with you regarding your progress until the side effect has stabilised or resolved.